Subtractive Synthesis Part 2

 High-pass filter

-The third type of filter is made by combining both lowpass and highpass filters to form a band-pass filter.
+The third type of filter is made by combining both lowpass and highpass filters to form a bandpass filter.
 A bandpass filter passes only one band of frequencies.
 Subtractive synthesis gets its name from these filters because they subtract frequency content from the oscillators.

 10c Band Pass Filter